Coconut MCT Oil (C8/C10) Playbook: Keto Coffee, Daily Dosage & Stomach-Safe Strategies

 Share

-One splash in coffee, a swirl into smoothie, maybe a drizzle over oatmeal—MCT oil seems simple until you’re staring at the bottle wondering how much, when, and whether your stomach will rebel.
-That moment captures the core pain point: turning a popular keto tool into daily fuel without creating a different kind of morning rush.
+One splash in coffee, a swirl into a smoothie, maybe a drizzle over oatmeal—MCT oil seems simple until you’re staring at the bottle wondering how much, when, and whether your stomach will rebel.
+That moment captures the core pain point: turning a popular keto MCT oil tool into daily fuel without creating a different kind of morning rush.

 - Starting teaspoons that build tolerance smoothly